nya1/rest-api-boilerplate/src/README.md

 Using routing-controllers module (with express), see readme: https://github.com/typestack/routing-controllers#readme

- * Entities files (folder `entities`) are used to rapresent what data we expect from POST/PUT body requests
+ * Request files (folder `requests`) are used to rapresent what data we expect from POST/PUT body requests
- * Models files (folder `models`) are used to describe the internal data structure that is present on database
+ * Models files (folder `models`) are used to describe the database data schema

 # Development